philwo/siso/docs/starlark_config.md

     * `build.manifest`: digest of ninja build manifest
   * `flags` dict
     * command line flags. key doesn't have prefix `-` of flag.
+      "project" is set even if it is specified by SISO_PROJECT_ID.
+      "batch" is always set, as its default value is based on terminal or not.
+      `-C` uses "dir" as key.
+      targets (non-flags) uses "target" as key.
   * `fs`: path is exec root relative.
     * `read`: read contents.
       * `fname`: filename